-Ao Takhian Beach is located in the southwest of Koh Kood.
+Ao Takhian Beach is located southwest of Koh Kood.
 You will need to take the road heading towards the south of the island where you will eventually reach a fork in the road, left towards Khlong Hin Beach, and right towards Ao Takhian Beach.
 The small route on the right leads you past the two resorts; Charm’s House, and Pa Hin Sai before taking you onto the beach.
 Ao Takhain has some rocks scattered around the sand, however still perfect for swimming.

 Khlong Hin Beach is a fairly small beach located midway between Ao Takhian Beach and Ao Phrao Beach on the southwest of Koh Kood.
-This small bay has just a couple of rustic bungalow type accommodations.
+This small bay has just a couple of rustic bungalow-type accommodations.
 Apart from this accommodation, you will not find any other restaurants around here.
 It is worth noting that during low tide the water tends to recede a fair way out, so consider what time of the day you visit.

 Ao Phrao Beach is the southernmost beach on Koh Kood’s west coast, beyond this the island is a largely inaccessible jungle and rocky shores.
 Ao Phrao Beach has a wide white sandy beach, and with only four small guesthouses here it feels totally secluded from the tourist hub.
 The northern end of the beach, along the canal, has a small fishing village where you can find some restaurants.
 To get to Ao Phrao Beach you will need to take the main road to the far south, then continue around to the east towards Ao Yai Beach on the east coast.

-Khlong Chao Waterfall is the most popular waterfall on Koh Kood.
+Khlong Chao Waterfall is the most popular waterfall in Koh Kood.
 This waterfall has a deep freshwater pool with running water all year round, so is always great for a swim.
 Even in the middle of the day, the Khlong Chao Waterfall doesn’t get too crowded.
-You can easily get Khlong Chao Waterfall by motorbike or songtaew, followed by a fairly easy 15-minute walk through the jungle to the waterfall itself.
+You can easily get to Khlong Chao Waterfall by motorbike or songtaew, followed by a fairly easy 15-minute walk through the jungle to the waterfall itself.

 Khlong Yai Kee Waterfall is the less popular option.
 The stream is quite dry for most of the year and is only worth visiting closer to the wet season.
-I suggest asking the locals if Khlong Yai Kee waterfall actually has any water before you go, because in the dry season you may find little more than a collection of stones.
+I suggest asking the locals if Khlong Yai Kee waterfall actually has any water before you go, because in the dry season, you may find little more than a collection of stones.